triton-lang/triton/docs/triton-c.md

 }
 ```

-This kernel loads a `TM x TN` tile from the input matrix `X`, transposes it and write the resulting `TN x TM` tile to the output matrix `Y`.
+At a high level, this kernel loads a `TM x TN` tile from the input matrix `X`, transposes it and writes the resulting `TN x TM` tile to the output matrix `Y`.
 As a result, transposition of the full input matrix is achieved by launching a grid of `(M / TM) x (N / TN)` programs decomposed as follows:

-- Statements (1) and (2) extract the location of the program in the grid.
-For example, the program producing the output tile `Y[TN:2TN-1, 2TN:3TN-1]` will hold the values:
+- Statements (1) and (2) extract the coordinates the program in the above 2D launch grid.
+For example, the program producing the output tile `Y[TN:2TN-1, 2TN:3TN-1]` holds the values:
 ```
 pidm = 2
 pidn = 1
 ```

-- Statements (3) and (4) construct the ranges of indices to read from  the first and second axis of X:
+- Statements (3) and (4) construct the ranges of indices:
 ```
 rm = [pidm*TM + 0, pidm*TM + 1, ..., pidm*TM + (TM - 1)]
 rn = [pidn*TN + 0, pidn*TN + 1, ..., pidn*TN + (TN - 1)]
 ```

+which will be used in statements (5) and (6) to construct tiles of pointers

 - Statements (5) constructs the following array of pointers `px` using numpy-style broadcasting semantics:
 ```